 11. “Candyman” by Christina Aguilera

-Christina Aguilera is an American pop artist.
-She started her career in 1992 and continues to this day, with almost 30 years in the music business.
-This too is a song that expresses love and desire for a man who she endearingly refers to as the “Candyman”.
+Christina Aguilera’s R&B tune is a catchy song that expresses love and desire for a man who she endearingly refers to as the “Candyman”.

 12. “Candy Says” by The Velvet Underground